Recovering From Alcohol Addiction

 - Setting up strong aftercare supports to ensure future sobriety.

-Abbeycare operate an abstinence based alcohol rehab recovery program.
+Abbeycare operate an abstinence based alcohol rehab recovery programme.
 We know from experience, that the only way an alcoholic will have a realistic chance of maintaining sobriety, is if (s)he makes a life-long commitment, never to consume alcohol again.

 Accordingly, this is what we expect from our clients.
 Abstinence from alcohol is a big decision…a lifestyle choice – it is a commitment to change, and to re-organise much of life around this.